California suburban homes with rolling hills representing county-based conforming loan limits.

 • The loan amount must conform to the preset lending limits.

-• Conforming loan underwriting requirements allow for primary, secondary, and non-owner occupied properties (provided they are one to four units).
+• Conforming loan underwriting requirements allow for primary, secondary, and non-owner-occupied properties (provided they are one to four units).

 • Single-Family Residences, Condominiums, Townhomes, Multi-Unit, and Manufactured homes are all eligible.